 Men love to make 90s styled bold line Celtic Mandala sleeve tattoos, back, and chest and shoulder pieces.
 Modern trash polka Mandalas look very stylish and bold.
 Any design will look beautiful if you have a good devoted artist and are willing to work together to create something unique.

 The amazing thing about the Mandala pictures is that they are unisex and work for both sexes.
 Boys usually ask for the black and gray style and bolder larger scale designs.

 Girls like to do color with finer lines and more intricate designs.
 No matter if it is a male or female tattoo you should cooperate with the artist to create a unique pattern and design a tattoo sketch that will match your personality.

-Check out the famous model Ireland Baldwin and her left upper arm Mandala tat, it looks very stylish in fine line.
+Check out the famous model Ireland Baldwin and her left upper arm Mandala tattoo, it looks very stylish in a fine line.
 And aspiring young singer Amira McCarthy has a bold line black and gray Mandala on her lower arm; she added a unique twist to the tattoo picture by incorporating a yin yang symbol in the center.

 Asami Zdrenka from the Neon Jungle has a dot-work styled Mandala with a red rose in the center on her upper arm.
 Yugoslavian singer Ira Estrefi is famous for her BonBon hit and has designed a fine line Mandala inspired tattoo for her inner elbow by herself.